jsmretschnig/TraLAMA/README.md

 can be found in [./data/](./data/)

 **Demand Data**
-1. Static Demand Data for Kirchheim
+1. Static Traffic Demand Data for Kirchheim
 can be found in [./data/input-simulation/demand/](./data/input-simulation/demand/)

 ### Output Data
-can be found in [./data/output-simulation/](./data/output-simulation/)
+can be found in [./data/output-simulation/](./data/output-simulation/) after each simulation

 _______________________________________________________________________________